 Statutes of Limitations and the Discovery Rule

-If you have experienced the loss of a loved one due to wrongful death, the last thing you may want to think about is how your legal rights are affected.
-The law surrounding wrongful death, however, allows legal action to be taken only for a limited period of time.
-When this period has elapsed, you will no longer have the option of filing a lawsuit.
-An personal injury attorney from Stevenson & Murray in Houston can answer your questions about how much time you have to take action.
+If you have experienced the loss of a loved one due to wrongful death, then you probably have many concerns.
+However, legal action can only be taken for a limited period of time.
+When this period has elapsed, you will no longer have the option of filing a wrongful death lawsuit.
+A personal injury attorney from Stevenson & Murray in Houston can answer your questions about how much time you have to take action.

 What is a statute of limitations?